Register online by Tuesday, September 29, 2020.

-**Webinar log-in information will be sent out via email the day prior on September 28, 2020.
+**Webinar log-in information will be sent out via email.

 Disclaimer: The content does not necessarily reflect the views and opinions of Clinical TMS Society or its members and is solely determined by the sponsor.

 The majority of time patients with bipolar disorder are ill, they are depressed.
 There are few FDA approved treatments for bipolar depression and all of them are second-generation antipsychotics which carry a high side effect burden.
 Clinical experience has suggested that TMS might be effective for bipolar depression.
 This presentation will review the existing literature on the efficacy of TMS for bipolar depression and present the findings from a two-center open-label prospective trial of TMS in bipolar depression including type I and type II patients.